Kiuwan logo

 What are the pillars of software governance frameworks?

-Software governance relies on a series of industry standards and frameworks to complete its operation, and organizations may use one or many frameworks to inform their processes.
-Different industries depend on some more than others, thus teams must know the difference so that they align their operations with the correct framework.
+Software governance relies on a series of industry standards and frameworks to function effectively, and organizations may use one or more frameworks to inform their processes.
+Different industries depend on specific frameworks more than others; thus, teams must understand the differences so that they can align their operations with the correct framework.
 The five data governance frameworks in cybersecurity are:

 Compliance standards vary by region, industry, and client location.
 These standards influence your choice of security framework.